BAK2K3/hard-drivers/TESTING.md

     * Home -> About // Home -> Enquire
     * About -> Home // About -> Enquire
     * Enquire -> Home // Enquire -> About
-* Click the main 'logo' on each page, to ensure it diverts the user back to the homepage.
+* Click the main 'logo' on each page, to ensure it diverts the user back to the _"Home"_ page.
 * Ensure the height of the Navbar is a consistent height across each page.
 * Ensure Navbar elements (logo/links) maintain their position through navigation of the site.
 * Ensure all internal navigational links are not opened externally.